fiardiel/rafis-inventory/README.md

 and removes automatically when gets expire.
 Django provides built-in methods to set and fetch cookie.

 Cookies are secure, but if used incorrectly, someone can access your data/sensitive information

+# Assignment 5

+## HTML tags

+`<a>` is for hyperlinks
+`<h5>, <h1>, <h2>,` etc. are for headers
+`<p>` is for paragraph/text

+## Bootstrap vs Tailwind
+So tailwind is more do-it-yourself and more customizable.
+You can make your own custom designs from scratch with tailwind, and with flowbite you can search for templates/examples.
+With bootstrap,

+## Margin and Padding
+Margin is the space outside of your element, whilst padding is the space inside your element, for exaxmple if you have a button, the padding is the space inside the button for the space between the text and the outline

+## Steps
+1. Install Tailwind
+2. Create a navbar in the templates with the file name `navbar.html` and modify using tailwind codes
+3. Modify the product tables using tailwind
+4. Make cards for the login, create, edit, and register pages and insert hyperlinks to each other.